Step 4: Full View

 You are Engineer A, a licensed professional engineer who offers residential inspection services to prospective home buyers.
 You recently completed an inspection for a married couple and prepared a written one-page report concluding that the residence was in generally good condition, with no major repairs needed and several minor items noted.
 When you submitted the report to your clients, you indicated on it that a carbon copy was being sent to the real estate firm handling the sale of the property.
 Your clients have now objected, arguing that sharing the report with the sellers' representative weakens their bargaining position and that you had no right to disclose the report to any party outside the original inspection agreement.
 You must now consider your professional obligations regarding client confidentiality, the scope of your duties under the terms of the engagement, and how your disclosure decision holds up against engineering ethics standards.

-From the perspective of Engineer A Home Inspection Confidentiality Violating Engineer
+Engineer A Roles in this case: Home Inspection Confidentiality Violating Engineer

 Tension between Inspection Report Third-Party Non-Disclosure Without Client Consent Obligation and Adverse Interest Third-Party Commissioned Report Non-Transmission Categorical Constraint